GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 ﻿The Gnarvelous Growbrain (GG) – open source farm automation to build the commons

-Prometheus Realized
-Xiqual Udinbak
-Aepalizage

-The Gnarvelous Growbrain performs a great heresy in today’s world – the merging of the consumer and producer into one.
-An alchemical union of supposed opposites.

-The GG is an anti-political action that gives direct power to its user.
-It is the hammer-idea, smashing the chains which prevent real reform of the human condition.
-It can be thought of as a fertile soil upon which further growth can be realized.
-By automating food production for as small a group as one, it chips away at any system, be it capitalist or socialist, which requires humanity to work endlessly on someone else’s terms for only a meager survival.
-The GG, along with other as yet to be fully realized technologies, helps to roll away the stone and expands the potential for humans to exist on their own terms.

-While more and more companies provide very slick platforms for farm automation, all of them follow the current trend of Software As A Service.
-They also seek to charge as much as they think they can, limiting access to individuals and catering more toward large scale well funded farm businesses rather than humanity as a whole.
-Their intention is first to make money.
-Thus the cycle is never broken.

-This is completely antithetical to the values of the GG, and the idea of human autonomy.
-These companies want profits, and whether they know it or not their actions serve to maintain the power imbalance of producer and consumer.
-This happens through the company maintaining possesion the user’s data on their servers, extracting monthly rents, and controlling the entire experience through proprietary closed software; the farmer must adapt to fit the companies’ idea of how to do things.

-Overall, any decisions made by these companies must serve the main goal of remaining profitable and competitive in the marketplace.
-By trying to exist and play ball within the currently collapsing capitalist catastrophe in it’s languishing lustful Lotharian late stage, these companies may not even survive for long.
-Everything is now an overhyped start-up.
-They can all be compromised by hackers or governments, and almost all require web access to work at all.
-They often provide only the software, forcing the user to buy 3rd party hardware which adds yet another disadvantageous relationship of consumer supplicating itself to the producer.

-Additionally, modern software is often dumbed down to the point of insult.
-If we are to advance and survive as a species, the survivors need to level up their own understanding of technology.
-We must stretch in order to reach new heights, the opposite of these mindless apps which encourage us to push the feeder bar for another treat.
-The truth is we all can and should become programmers.
-Not as you see in large tech companies where once again the individual finds themselves performing one simple task repeatedly like a cog in the machine, rather, we can be the entire company at once, in a way that directly benefits ourselves.
-The future is now, old man.

-The Gnarvelous Growbrain is not a profit seeking venture.
-It is direct action meant to feed the masses.
-Protest groups and alternative lifestyle communes can provide food for themselves and their allies while living outside of the cash matrix as much as possible.
-Local and underserved communities can provide for themselves, reducing carbon footprints and the demand for large-scale agriculture.
-Individuals can get closer to living on their own terms, with less pressure to work a meaningless full time job which robs them of their time to fullfill their true wills, the great work.

 Cast of Characters:
 (files such as credentials, tokens, pickles from google are not included, you will have to generate them yourself)